Closed Captioning standard for all videos

 Title Placement

-Use the graphic below as a guideline for proper placement of closed captions over your video content.
+Use the graphic below as a guideline for the proper placement of closed captions over your video content.

-Click to Request Service
+Request Service

 Details